 At the core of the FET standard is an interpretative conundrum.
 The standard does not have a consolidated and conventional core meaning.
 There is only consensus in accepting that the standard constitutes a standard that is independent from national legal order and is not limited to restricting bad faith conduct of host States.
-100 Apart from this minimal concept, the exact normative content of the standard is highly contested.101 To further exacerbate the ambiguity, the FET standard appears in a large number of BITs without guidance as to their qualifying normative content.
-102

-The interpretation of FET can be consolidated into two broad views.
-The first view is that FET is limited to an international minimum standard of treatment ("MST") that must be accorded to foreign entities under customary international law.103 The second view relies on interpretation of the FET standard as an autonomous standard considering principles such as transparency, legitimate expectations, non-arbitrariness amongst others.
+101 Apart from this minimal concept, the exact normative content of the standard is highly contested.
+102 To further exacerbate the ambiguity, the FET standard appears in a large number of BITs without guidance as to their qualifying normative content.
+103 standard of treatment ("MST") that must be accorded to foreign entities under customary international law.104 The second view relies on interpretation of the FET standard as an autonomous standard considering principles such as transparency, legitimate expectations, non-arbitrariness amongst others.